andydevs/blog/_drafts/the-site-looks-different.markdown

 keywords: andydevs blog webdesign
 ---

 So, you may have noticed that the website looks different.
 I've been working on changing the site design for a while now (about a couple years).
-I'll admit, the old UI kinda sucked.
-I mean, it was the default jekyll UI, so...
-It wasn't that it was ugly.
-It was just boring.
-So I decided to create a new UI design.
-I decided to create a style library as a npm package (that way I and other people can use it on other websites), then port it over to my website (and creating a jekyll theme to boot).
+It wasn't that the old UI was ugly.
+It was just boring (it was the default jekyll UI).
+So, I decided to create a new UI design.
+I decided to create it as a npm package (that way I and other people can use it on other websites), then port it over to my website (and creating a jekyll theme to boot).

-- Concept of new UI
-    - Description
-        - Two tone design
-            - Dark "back" color
-            - White color for the front
-            - Hence "backwhite"
-        - Two panels
-            - One menu panel, one content panel
-            - Menu panel appears recessed (using a shadow)
-        - On desktop, menu appears beside content
-        - On mobile, menu appears behind content
-            - There's a button that slides the front panel out and in
+The new style I came up with is something I call "backwhite".
+Admittedly, the name isn't the best, but I'm keeping it for now (because everything now has that name).
+The layout is a two-panel design.
+We have a menu panel off to the side of the content panel, that, on mobile, is switched to with a button.
+In this layout, the menu appears recessed into the background, behind the content (using a shadow), and is actually hidden behind the content.
+Toggling to this menu slides the content aside, revealing the menu in the back.
+Coloring follows a two-tone design, with one dark "back" color coloring the menu, and one white color which colors the content panel.
+Hence "backwhite" (it's still a stupid name, but that's where it came from).

-    - Rough drawing after the fact
+I drew this diagram after the fact...

+(diagram)

 - Desktop Styling
     - Back